Capstone-Things/THINGS/README.md

 5. Fill in the proper data to connect to your database.
 6. Create a self-signed SSL certificate:
-       (Prerequisite: openssl installed via npm insall -g openssl) Execute the following from the thigns-api directory:
+       (Prerequisite: openssl installed via npm insall -g openssl) Execute the following from the things-api directory:
        ```bash
        mkdir conf/ssl
        cd conf/ssl